fpereiro/gotoB/readme.md

 This is better, but still error prone, because you need to quote and unquote things properly.
 If we had to pass multiple arguments or arrays or objects, it would be even trickier.

-For this reason, gotoв provides `B.ev`, a function to stringify calls to `B.say` so we can put them in the DOM.
+For this reason, gotoв provides `B.ev`, a function to stringify calls to `B.call` so we can put them in the DOM.

 ### `B.ev`